 A couple of factors coalesced into the perfect storm that motivated me to create this recipe.
-The first was that I looked into my pantry the other day and realized that I had a package of marshmallows and a box of organic graham crackers nearing their best before date.
-The second was that my coworkers had been enjoying a non-vegan store-bought s’mores bar this past week, and while I wasn’t tempted to try it, I’d be lying if I said I didn’t start craving s’mores by the time the week was out.
+The first was that I looked into my pantry the other day and realized that I had a package of vegan marshmallows nearing their best before date.
+The second was that my coworkers had been enjoying a non-vegan store-bought s’mores bar this past week, and I’d be lying if I said I didn’t start craving s’mores by the time the week was out.

 S’mores were always my favourite dessert growing up, but I wanted to create something a little more portable for the purposes of this dessert (because you never know when a s’mores craving will strike, and you might also want to endow your friends/coworkers/coach/partner with a container brimming with s’mores bars sometime in the near future).